Pupix/lol-wad-parser/README.md

 ### read(path, cb)

-It will read a .wad file from the given path, casting all the data into the right variable.
+It will read a .wad file from the given path, casting all the data into the right variable type.

 **Parameters**